 Any criminal offense in Arizona has serious consequences; however, the use of a weapon during the offense can bring harsher sentencing.
 For example, the law can classify an assault charge as a misdemeanor, but it can be a felony if the perpetrator has a weapon.
 Arizona law considers such crimes as dangerous offenses.
-If the police have charged you or a loved one with a dangerous offense, talk to a criminal defense attorney.
+If the police have charged you or a loved one with a dangerous offense, talk to a Glendale criminal attorney.

 What Is a Dangerous Offense?